Food additives are ingredients that are added to foods to carry out particular functions.

 All the foods we eat consist of chemicals in one form or another.
 Many food additives are chemicals which exist in nature such as antioxidants ascorbic acid (vitamin C) or citric acid, found in citrus fruits.

 Due to technological advancements, many other additives are now man-made to perform certain technological functions.
-Whether or not the chemicals used in additives exist in nature, they are subject to the same safety evaluations by the European Food Safety Authority (EFSA).
+Whether or not the chemicals used in additives exist in nature, they are subject to the same safety evaluations.

 Some consumers think of food additives (E numbers) as a modern invention used to make cheap foods.
 In reality, food additives have a long history of consumption and are used in many traditional foods.
 For example, wines including Champagne contain sulphites, and bacon contains the preservatives nitrates and nitrites to prevent the growth of botulism.